HolyBlackCat/cpp-tutorials/tooling/articles/multifile_programs.md

 ## Why multiple files?

-Larger programs are split to multiple source files, for better organization and for faster compilation times (to only recompile the files that have changed).
+Larger programs are split into multiple source files, for better organization and for faster compilation times (to only recompile the files that have changed).

 ## A simple test program